Deadshot: The New 52

-In The New 52 (a 2011 reboot of the DC Comics universe), a new timeline is presented which features a Deadshot with a significantly different past.
+In The New 52 (a 2011 reboot of the DC Comics universe), a new timeline is presented which features Deadshot with a significantly different past.
 Rather than a child of wealth, he is a child born to poverty who then joins the military before becoming an assassin for hire.
 He has a daughter named Suchin Lawton who has Japanese heritage.
 His children from the previous timeline, Edward and Zoe, are not mentioned.

 Before joining the Suicide Squad, Lawton is described as a Batman villain and a rival of Mad Dog, a bounty hunter.
 He also is bitter enemies with Captain Boomerang.
 In the New 52 stories, he no longer sports his trademark mustache except at one point to grow one to cover a scar.
-A mercenary protégé of Lawton named Will Evans tried to usurp his role as Deadshot but was killed by Lawton.

 Deadshot is arrested for a failed assassination of a U.S. Senator by Batman and is sentenced to life in prison.
 Later, he is recruited to be part of the Suicide Squad in exchange for early release.
 Deadshot is made team leader due to his skill under pressure.
 He develops a casual relationship with new teammate Harley Quinn.
 Deadshot later grows disillusioned with the group after a planned visit with his daughter, his first since his arrest, is withheld from him.

 Deadshot ultimately sacrifices his life to kill the evil cult member Regulas.
 Deadshot is later resurrected, possibly through genetic material taken from Resurrection Man during an earlier mission.

 During the 2013–2014 "Forever Evil" story line, the Justice League teams are seemingly killed.
 To ensure Earth is protected, Amanda Waller pays Deadshot to reunite the Suicide Squad.
 Deadshot's first visit is to Harley Quinn.

 DC Rebirth

-Following the events of DC Rebirth in 2016, Deadshot's pre-New 52 history is restored.
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+Deadshot's pre-New 52 history is restored.
 When a character mentions having heard that Deadshot grew up in poverty, Lawton now remarks that this was a lie he told.

 In the story "The War of Jokes and Riddles," it is retroactively revealed that soon after his first defeat at Batman's hands, Deadshot sided with the Joker in a gang war against the Riddler and other criminals.
 During this time, he sustained head trauma and was hospitalized after a battle with Batman.

-Deadshot returns to service with the Suicide Squad.
-After several more missions, he is seemingly killed by Black Mask.